 Default headers are useful for specifying header values like user agents, content types, and OAuth 2 bearer tokens that apply to all requests within a test.
 If a header is specified in an environment but also a request, the request-specific value will take precedence when the test is executed.
 This setting is also inherited from a parent environment if specified, but can be overridden on a per-test basis.

 Custom client certificates can be stored to be used by requests within a test.
-Create a PEM-formatted certificate and paste it into the text area.
+Create a PEM-formatted, non password protected certificate and paste it into the text area.
 Once saved you'll be able to add it to requests in your test by selecting Add Client Certificate under the Authentication options of an individual request or environment.

-Client Certificate support requires a qualified plan.
+Client Certificate support requires a qualifying plan.
 Contact sales to get started.